henry2004y/Batsrus.jl/docs/src/man/guide.md

 In the current version of PyCall and PyJulia, there is already direct support for accessing Julia struct objects (noted as `jlwrap`).

 I have a new issue coming up with the interoperability with Python.
 I may need to split this package into pure IO and pure plotting to avoid the cross-dependency of Matplotlib.
 The idea is that PyPlot is only needed when I want to quickly scan through the data!

-## Tricks

-- Tecplot and VTK unstructured data formats have the same connectivity ordering for hexahedron, but different ordering for voxel (in VTK).
-A function `swaprows` is implemented to switch the orderings.
-- Because of the embarrassing parallelism nature of postprocessing, it is quite easy to take advantage of parallel approaches to process the data.

 ## Units